Gabriel-p/massclean_cl_OLD/README.md

 package to generate a number of open clusters along with fields of stars created with the same parameter values.

 Within the script the metallicities, ages, distances, extinction and initial masses of the clusters can be set.
-The `MASSCLEAN` output files will be stored in the `/massclean2.013/clusters` folder.
+The *MASSCLEAN* output files will be stored in the `/massclean2.013/clusters/` folder.

-Each sub-folder respects the following naming convention: (initial mass)/100 for the first two characters and distance in parsecs for the characters after the underscore.
+Each sub-folder respects the following naming convention: `(initial mass)/100` for the first two characters and distance in parsecs for the characters after the underscore.

-After the synthetic clusters and field plots are generated the script calls the `massclean_cluster_field_merge.py` code to merge cluster and field while adding errors and removing stars mimicking completeness in the frame.
+After the synthetic clusters and field plots are generated the script calls the `massclean_cluster_field_merge.py` code to merge cluster and field while adding errors and removing random stars in the frame, mimicking completeness effects.
-The final merged `.DAT` files are stored in `/synth_clusters/` where images for each synthetic cluster are generated.
+The final merged `.DAT` files are stored in `/synth_clusters/` where images for each synthetic cluster are also generated.